TheMulti0/Iris/README.md

 This is Iris - a scalable social media update manager.

-The project consists of 4 components:
+The project consists of multiple components:
  - `ConfigProducer` (Currently not deployed) - Produces configuration to all components.
  - `twitterproducer` - Produces configured user's tweets as Updates.
  - `facebookproducer` - Produces configured user's posts as Updates.